 Meet Dasher – our resident pet dog.

-We are true fans of our furry friends.
-In fact, we have two dogs ourselves.
-Meet Dasher the Labradinger and Binsey the Boxer.
-This troublesome twosome accompanies us on our own self-catering adventures, so we know exactly what it takes for a cottage to impress both dog and master alike.
+We are true fans of all furry friends.
+We have had many dogs ourselves.
+Meet Dasher the Labradinger.
+This four-legged Fell lover accompanies us on our own self-catering adventures, so we know exactly what it takes for a cottage to impress both dog and master alike.

 Walks right from the cottage doorstep

 From the moment their paws step out of our accommodation doors, your dog will be treated to a wealth of walks, locally and in Cumbria.
 Take a ramble to Ellen Vale – on your way (if it’s a clear day) take a moment to drink in the sights of the Scottish hills on the opposite side of the Solway Firth.